Search: 39 results

 Someone who quarries stone might be injured; someone splitting logs can fall into danger.

-A fool also is full of words: a man cannot tell what shall be; and what shall be after him, who can tell him?
+A fool also multiplieth words: yet man knoweth not what shall be; and that which shall be after him, who can tell him?